-First, let’s talk about how your intestines are supposed to work.
+But first, let’s look at how your digestion is supposed to work.

 What Does a Healthy Gut Look Like?

-In a healthy system, the small intestine contains a relatively small amount of bacteria compared to the large intestine, or colon (2, 3).
-This is because the colon is responsible for bacterial fermentation of the remaining dietary fiber, resistant starches (such as grains, seeds, legumes, and unripe bananas) and small proteins that survive earlier digestion.
-This leads to better water and electrolyte absorption, among other essential functions (4).
+In a healthy system, the small intestine contains very little microorganisms compared to the large intestine or colon (2, 3).
+In fact, it’s almost sterile.
+The microbes in the colon are then responsible for processing (via bacterial fermentation) the remaining dietary fiber, starches, and small proteins that survived earlier digestion.

 What is SIBO?